microsoft/DevAppsForTeams/SETUP.md

 2. Copy your ngrok URL `https://{subdomain}.ngrok.io`; you will need it in the next step.
 Make sure you copy the https and not the http URL.

 3. The CustomerOrdersApp calls a web service in the bot to ask it to notify users of changes.
-To allow this to work, return to the CustomerOrdersApp/src/environments/environment.ts and change the `botApiUrl` property value to the ngrok URL of your bot (without a `/api/messages` or even a trailing `/`).
-Don't forget to rebuild and restart the Customer Orders App
+To allow this to work, return to the `CustomerOrdersApp/src/environments/environment.ts` and change the `botApiUrl` property value to the ngrok URL of your bot (without a `/api/messages` or even a trailing `/`).

+4. Stop the Customer Orders web server you started earlier.
+Perform the following steps to rebuild and restart the server:

 ~~~bash
 npm run build